 In one case, a firefighter was told he was not eligible for the disability policy because he was on workers’ compensation.
 This is a good example of why it is important for injured workers, including our police and firefighters, to get third-party assistance and advice to ensure they are getting the benefits they need and deserve.
 Insurance companies—even those representing city workers—do not have the workers’ best interest at heart.

 The issue of whether a worker is eligible for both disability and workers’ compensation is not black and white.
 An attorney can look at the case and help devise the best solution for the injured person.

 We find it regrettable that our hard-working Georgia police officers and firefighters are not treated with the utmost respect, especially when injured on-the-job.
-The Ramos Law Firm has been advocating for injured workers for a decade.
+Ramos & Law has been advocating for injured workers for a decade.
 We practice 100% Georgia workers’ compensation law, carrying some of the of the highest legal credentials in the industry.